 Emergency Dental Care

 Here at Fusion Dental Care, we are committed to providing our emergency dental care patients with 5-star customer service.
-Dr. Hoda Bassiri has advanced training in emergency dental care and is open on both Fridays and Saturdays for patients in need of urgent care.
+Dr. Hoda Bassiri is a Raleigh dentist who has advanced training in emergency dental care and is open on both Fridays and Saturdays for patients in need of urgent care.
 If you are experiencing any of the emergency situations detailed below, please contact Dr. Bassiri ASAP to make an appointment.
 Call (919) 977-7438 to make your emergency dental appointment.

 Monday – Friday 8 AM to 5 PM